jianigao/Feature-Engineering/README.md

 ## Feature Engineering

-Get the most out of your data using features.

 This repository includes Python files for Kaggle's course on Feature Engineering:

 * What is feature engineering: to learn the steps and principles of creating better features